Skip to main content

 Manage a support ticket

-Administrators open the support ticket to reveal the ticket details page:
+Administrators open the support ticket to reveal the ticket details:

 Value